isomerpages/moe-xinghuapri/pages/Inspiring Teacher of English Award 2023.md

 ---
 Presented by The Straits Times and Speak Good English Movement, supported by Ministry of Education, the Inspiring Teacher of English Award is a national award to recognise teachers who have been instrumental in igniting a love for English and are effective in teaching their students to communicate well.

-Parents and students who like to find out more about nomination, please click on this [link](https://www.languagecouncils.sg/goodenglish/inspiring-teacher-of-english-award/nomination-information) or download the nomination form
+Parents and students who like to find out more about nomination, please click on this [link](https://www.languagecouncils.sg/goodenglish/inspiring-teacher-of-english-award/nomination-information) or download the nomination form [here](2023_InspiringELTeacher_Nomination Form.pdf)